wdsides/GetShot/README.md

 You will need two (free) third-party accounts for this code to work properly: Twilio (to send text notifications) & opencagedata.com (to provide location decoding services).
 Enter your API keys and phone number into the private_API_keys.py file.

 Configuration:
-In addition to copying your API keys into the private_API_keys.py file as mentioned above, there are a few options you should set near the top of the main VaccineAvailability.py file that you can configure, particularly your location - these should be self explanatory.
+In addition to copying your API keys into the private_API_keys.py file as mentioned above, there are a few options near the top of the main VaccineAvailability.py file that you should configure, particularly your location - these should be self explanatory.

 All dependencies can be easily installed with pip.